uselagoon/.github/profile/README.md

 ## Community Hours

 We will be holding a regularly scheduled community hour, where anyone in the community is welcome to drop in and ask us questions, talk about projects, and chat.
 It is currently scheduled to be held every two weeks, alternating between US and EU friendly timezones.
-[See the full 2022 schedule here on our blog](https://dev.to/uselagoon/lagoon-community-hours-2022-4bd4).

-Join us at https://amazeeio.zoom.us/j/93518971102?pwd=UUp1RGJ6NDUyNGVxdUJNUE13czFHZz09 (no registration needed, just drop in)

 ### US timezone
-Every fourth Thursday, in the US afternoon / AusNZ early morning - check your timezone at https://dateful.com/eventlink/2693259984
+Every fourth Thursday, in the US afternoon / AusNZ early morning - check your timezone and next meeting at https://dateful.com/eventlink/2693259984

 ### EU timezone
-Every fourth Tuesday, in the EU morning / AusNZ evening - check your timezone at https://dateful.com/eventlink/3029145427
+Every fourth Tuesday, in the EU morning / AusNZ evening - check your timezone and next meeting at https://dateful.com/eventlink/3029145427

 ## Contribution